 Soap

-Our hand soap pump was too hard for my son to use so I went to Target and got a soap pump for his own.
-Again, Target has really cute sets.
-Trust me, it’ll get your child excited about the prospect of washing his hands.
+Our hand soap pump was too hard for my son to use, so I went to Target and got a soap pump for his own.
+Again, Target has charming sets.
+Trust me.
+It’ll get your child excited about the prospect of washing his hands.
 He loves to pump his own soap.

 Water Faucet Extender